 - Consists of a general ability or reasoning test, and mathematical ability test

-- Helps determine which position(s) you are most likely to be suited to
+- Helps determine which service and position(s) you are most likely to be suited to

 2. Medical Interview with a nurse